artemisep/llama3.1-405b-ChatGPT-4x-comparison/README.md

 07/25. update.  different vendor providing llama3.1-405b inference may have different configurations (FP16, FP8, INT4), and which may affect the results

-tried the same prompt/question with X vendor, it appeared the performance decreased, need to check what is the model configuration
+tried the same prompt/question with X vendor that maybe using quantized config, it appeared the performance decreased, need to check what is the model configuration

 --output from llama3.1-405b from X vendor: docs/q1_answer_llama3.1-405b_possibleQuantizedConfig.docx